kryptokrona/kryptokrona-docs/guides/Bootstrapping-the-Blockchain.md

 5. Download the zip file with the largest block number here:
 	* https://turtle-blockchain.s3.amazonaws.com/index.html

-6. Move the two downloaded files blockindexes.bin and blocks.bin into the  ~/.TurtleCoin/ folder
+6. Move the two downloaded files blockindexes.bin and blocks.bin into the `~/.TurtleCoin/` folder.

 7. Start TurtleCoind or the GUI like you normally do.